|

-EdChange is a team of passionate, experienced, established, educators dedicated to equity, diversity, multiculturalism, and social justice.
-With this shared vision, we have joined to collaborate in order to develop resources, workshops, and projects that contribute to progressive change change in ourselves, our schools, and our society.
+EdChange is a team of passionate, experienced educators dedicated to educational equity and justice.
+With this shared vision, we have joined in collaboration to develop resources, workshops, and projects that contribute to progressive change in ourselves, our schools, and our society.

 We offer a variety of projects and resources, workshops and consulting services, and scholarship grounded in equity and social justice in schools and communities.
-For more about our philosophies and ideas, visit our Philosophy page.
+For more about our philosophies and ideas, visit our Philosophy page or the Equity Literacy Institute site.

 Our Bios